drawwithcode/2018-group-work-group-10/README.md

   * **URL Data**

-  We used Air Quality Programmatic APIs:[http://aqicn.org/api/cn/](http://aqicn.org/api/cn/) to get the real time air quality index of the user's location.
+  We used [Air Quality Programmatic APIs](http://aqicn.org/api/cn/) to get the real time air quality index of the user's location.
 Like this:

   ```
   <code>let url =